 Method: Based on National Institutional Ranking Framework (NIRF) (2016-18) disclosures, we obtained data on applied science and research institutions across two key states in India.
 We compare venture emergence and support intensity of these institutions using non-parametric data envelopment analysis.
 This type of analysis does not assume a functional relationship between inputs and outputs (Charnes, Cooper, & Rhodes, 1978).

 Results: We were able to identify and rank efficient institutions by explicitly considering input expenditures to produce various outputs.
-We were able to distinguish the relative contribution of entrepreneurial support to the overall institutional efficiency.
+We were able to ascertain the relative contribution of entrepreneurial support to the overall institutional efficiency.
 The results indicated that resource endowment did not matter for the overall institutional efficiency.

-From the analysis we suggest how institutions can improve their efficiencies by promoting entrepreneurial support outputs and by scaling or mixing other outputs.
-Further, such improvement can be made without impacting the traditional outcomes contribution to the overall institutional efficiency.
+From the analysis we suggest how institutions can improve their overall efficiency by promoting entrepreneurial support outputs and by scaling or mixing other outputs.
+Further, such an improvement can be achieved without impacting the traditional outcome contribution to the overall institutional efficiency.

 References